CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

   ![Select Weight Document](./media/setting-up-the-application/select-weight-document.webp)

   From here, the user can resume work on a specific document, close a document, or close this window (after closing the window, it is still possible to reach weight documents through [Weight Management Board](../../user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md)).
-- **Is Force Order Enabled for Weight Documents** – if this option is checked, the application force order of weighing is based on the order set in Operation Bind<!-- TODO: Link --> for a related Manufacturing Order.
+- **Is Force Order Enabled for Weight Documents** – if this option is checked, the application force order of weighing is based on the order set in [Operation Bind](/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/overview#operation-bind) for a related Manufacturing Order.
 - **Is Precision Weight Enabled for Weight Documents** – if this option is saved, you cannot issue on [Weight Document](../../user-guide/customization/optional-functions/weight-scale-module/overview.md) more than the related Planned Quantity (within a weight scale precision range).
 - **Auto Logout Delay(s)** – a number of seconds of inactivity after which the application automatically logs out a currently logged-in user (if it is set to '0', the option is inactive).
 - **Synchronize team works** – [Team Log](../../user-guide/task-activities/overview.md) related option.
 If this option is checked, Team Leader's starting time on a Task starts for all related Employees.
 Also, closing a Task (booking time), do the same for all related employees.